Hank-Rutherford-Hill/Azure-mini-SOC/README.md

 ![image](https://github.com/Hank-Rutherford-Hill/Azure-mini-SOC/assets/143474898/097931a1-b7dc-4ff5-aa2c-12845bdb1739)

 *I generated this Brute Force Success attack from my Attack-VM with a Powershell script, so the typical incident response measures were not carried through.
-Normally, you would deallocate the machine that was compromised, change the credentials, enable MFA, blcok the IP address (and many more steps).
+Normally, you would deallocate the machine that was compromised, change the credentials, enable MFA, blockk the IP address (and many more steps).
 However, this was just a simulation (and I needed to continue using my Attack-VM to simulate and respond to additional attacks), so when I created the documentation for this event, I ```pretended``` that I responded with the aforementioned measures!*

 ## Execution - Phase IV - Attack Remediation, Implemeting Regulatory Compliance Measures

 Post incident response, measures were taken to secure the environment.
-I enabled security controls from both NIST 800-53, and Microsoft Defender for Cloud Recoommendations (which, honestly were quite similar to NIST 800-53).
+I enabled security controls from both NIST 800-53, and Microsoft Defender for Cloud Recoommendations (which honestly were quite similar to NIST 800-53).
 Some of these controls include:

   - Disabling public acccess to the VMs and blob storage account
   - Creating private endpoints for the storage account and VMs